![]() |

 (Jessie) And the great thing about computers is that you can send a whole lot of Email at once.
 Have you ever thought about, you know, doing the whole neighborhood at once?

-(Cliff) Bowlby? (pointing to house nearby) (pessimistically) He won't show. (with contempt) He'll hem and haw and then decide to do nothin.
+(Cliff) Skankey? (pointing to house nearby) (pessimistically) He won't show. (with comtempt) He'll hem and haw and then decide to do nothin’.
 I don't think he'll ever get over that false alarm he called in.
 Sirens, flashing lights, a full haz mat team, the whole bit.
-There were neighbors coming out of the woodwork.
+Neighbors coming out of the woodwork.
 He thought he had an electrical fire in his swimming pool's pump house.
-He called in…he told them it smelled like burning rubber, or chemicals.
+He said it smelled like burning rubber, or chemicals.

 (Jessie) So what was it?